isamert/scli/README.md

 A simple two-paned interface is provided.
 Left pane contains the contact list and right pane contains current conversation.
 You can switch focus between panes with `Tab` (or `Shift + Tab`).
 Hitting tab for the first time focuses the conversation, hitting it again focuses to input line.
 So the focus order is `Contacts -> Conversation -> Input`.
 You can use `Shift + Tab` for cycling backwards.

 ### Keys
-- Use `j`/`k` to go down/up in contacts list or in messages.
+- `j`/`k` move the cursor down/up in a conversation and the contacts list.
-- Hitting `enter` on a contact opens the conversation and focuses to input line.
-- Hitting `l` on a contact only opens the conversation.
-- Hitting `o` on a message opens the URL if there is one, if not it opens the attachment if there is one.
-- Hitting `enter` on a message opens the attachment if there is one, if not it opens the URL if there is one.
-- Hitting `y` on a message puts it into system clipboard. (needs `xclip`)
 - `g` focuses first contact/message.
 - `G` focuses last contact/message.
+- `enter` on a contact opens its conversation and focuses the input line.
+- `l` on a contact opens its conversation without focusing input line.
+- `enter` on a message opens attachment or URL if there is one.
+- `o` on a message opens URL or attachment if there is one.
+- `y` on a message puts it into system clipboard. (needs `xclip`).
 - `e` or `R` on a message opens an emoji picker and sends it as a reaction.
 Sending an 'empty' reaction removes the previously set reaction.
-- `d` deletes the message from your screen (and from your history, if history is enabled).
+- `d` deletes the message _locally_.
-- `i` show a popup that contains detailed information about the message.
+- `i` shows a message info popup with the message's details.
 - `U` in contacts list increments contact's unread count (can be used to mark conversation as unread).
 - `Alt+Enter` inserts a newline in message composing input field.
 - `Alt+J` / `Alt+K` (and `Alt+↓` / `Alt+↑`) open next / previous conversation.
+- If [`urwid_readline`](https://github.com/rr-/urwid_readline/) is installed, all of its keybindings can be used in the message compose input field.

 ### Commands
-There are some basic commands that you can use.
-Hit `:` to enter command mode (or simply focus the input line and type `:`).
+Commands can be entered by typing `:` following one of the commands below.

 - `:edit` or `:e` lets you edit your message in your `$EDITOR`.
 - `:attach FILE_PATH` or `:a FILE_PATH` attaches given file to message.
 - `:attachClip` or `:c` attaches clipboard content to message.
 This command tries to detect clipboard content.
-If clipboard contains something with the mime-type `image/png` or `image/jpg`, simply attaches the image to message.
-If clipboard contains `text/uri-list` it attaches all the files in that URI list to your message.
+If clipboard contains something with the mime-type `image/png` or `image/jpg`, it simply attaches the image to message.
+If clipboard contains `text/uri-list` it attaches all the files in that URI list to the message.
 This command needs `xclip` installed.
-- `:openUrl` or `:u` opens last URL in messages, if there is one.
+- `:openUrl` or `:u` opens the last URL in conversation, if there is one.
-- `:openAttach` or `:o` opens last attachment in messages, if there is one.
+- `:openAttach` or `:o` opens the last attachment in conversation, if there is one.
 - `:toggleNotifications` or `:n` toggles desktop notifications.
 - `:toggleContactsSort` or `:s` toggles between sorting contacts alphabetically and by the most recent message.
 - `:toggleAutohide` or `:h` hides the contacts pane when it's not in focus.